tkoba-aws/custom-ui-tvm-amazon-q-business/README.md

 # Amazon Q Business Token Vending Machine and QUI

+> **Pre-requisite**
+> This solution requires using Amazon Q Business with IAM Identity Provider and is not compatible with IAM Identity Center (IDC) based auth setup.
+For calling Amazon Q Business APIs while using IDC, check [this GitHub repository](https://github.com/aws-samples/custom-web-experience-with-amazon-q-business).

 Deploy a fully customizable Amazon Q Business AI Assistant experience.
 This solution includes:

 ## 1. TVM - Token Vending Machine

-The idea is to create a handshake mechanism between an enterprise authenticated app and Q Business through a secure **token vending machine (TVM)**.
-The TVM is implemented via a Single Lambda and API gateway using OIDC Specifications and can federate with IAM Identity Provider which is used with Q Business App’s Auth setup .
-The TVM can accept an email address of any authenticated user and issue an OIDC Token which is used to generate SigV4 credentials in order to assume an identity-aware role for Q Business.
-This credential is then used to call Q Business APIs.
+TVM is a handshake mechanism between an enterprise authenticated app and Amazon Q Business through a secure **token vending machine (TVM)**.
+The TVM is implemented using a single AWS Lambda function and API gateway using OIDC Specifications and can federate with IAM Identity Provider which is used with Amazon Q Business as authentication mechanism.
+The TVM can accept an email address of any authenticated user and issue an OIDC Token which is used to generate SigV4 credentials in order to assume an identity-aware role for Amazon Q Business.
+This credential can then be used to call Amazon Q Business APIs.

 The TVM, which acts as an OIDC provider, comes with it’s own issuer url, `/.well-known/openid-configuration`  as well as `/.well-known/jwks.json` endpoints which are OIDC compliant.
 TVM OIDC provider uses a Public-Private key pair which is encrypted and stored with AWS SSM Parameter store.
 The TVM also comes with a `/token` endpoint responsible for issuing OIDC Identity Tokens using the private key.
-IAM Identity Provider makes use of the /.well-known/* endpoints and the public key to ensure the validity of the OIDC tokens issued by the `/token` endpoint and has permissions to Amazon Q Business API’s via an IAM Role and Trust relationships.
+IAM Identity Provider makes use of the `/.well-known/*` endpoints and the public key to ensure the validity of the OIDC tokens issued by the `/token` endpoint and has permissions to Amazon Q Business API’s via an IAM Role and Trust relationships.
 In essence, when provided with a valid email address, the token issued by `/token` endpoint will be identity aware and can be used to assume the said IAM Role to generate identity aware SigV4 credentials for Amazon Q Business API calls.

 ![TVM](./images/TVM_Arch_Standalone.png)